Cognitive technologies survey

-What do the most aggressive adopters of artificial intelligence (AI) and cognitive technologies report based on their efforts to date?
-On everything from the impact on jobs to their specific goals and exactly which technologies they're using and much more, 250 leaders shared their views on this important business development just as it takes hold in the broader business world.
+What do 250 of the most aggressive adopters of artificial intelligence (AI) and cognitive technologies have to say about their efforts to date?
+From the impact on jobs to their specific goals and exactly which cognitive technologies they’re using, this report shares their views with the broader business world.

 Bullish on the business value of cognitive